oldirony/gulp-juice-concat/README.md

 This means there is no more inject tag

 Easy as that.
-Pipe HTML and CSS files in, or just make sure something has concerted the files into CSS, e.g. gulp-sass, and then it will inject it into an HTML file.
+Pipe HTML files in and it will find the css you're looking for (or try at least).

+If you're using a pre-processor, make sure the paths in the HTML files have been updated before you pipe it into the juicer.
+This thing takes CSS, not SCSS or LESS.

 ## Options